 Every year, we receive hundreds of nominations from organisations to become our Charity of the Year.
 We shortlist the applicants, and our people vote for the charity that they would like to support.
-Each office has a charity of the year voted for by staff.
-If you are interested in becoming a charity of the year in Exeter, Bristol or London please contact Hilary Eckleswood at email@example.com
+Each office supports a local charity.

 We also support smaller local charities on an ad hoc basis, and at our quarterly Business Breakfasts, invite the speaker to nominate their preferred charity, who are given a platform to promote their cause, and the proceeds from the registration fees.

 In the current climate of legal aid cuts, now more so than ever, we recognise the need to make our expertise accessible to those who might otherwise struggle to obtain quality legal advice.

 We encourage our staff to provide their services on a pro bono basis in appropriate circumstances, assisting individuals, volunteer-led associations and charities with a wide range of legal issues.
 A number of our employees are trustees of charities and governors of schools.

 As well as providing legal advice on specific matters, our pro bono activities include:

 - a weekly free legal surgery at our Sidmouth office